modern-jenkins-ci/katacoda/docker-hello-world/step1.md

-Lets run some docker commands to get familar with docker.
+Let's run some docker commands to get familiar with docker.

 ## Task